Lucas-C/pre-commit-hooks/README.md

 differently broken lines of the license text.\
 By default the plugin does
-exact matching when searching for the license and in such case it will add second licence on top - leaving the non-perfectly matched one in the source code.\
+exact matching when searching for the license and in such case it will add second license on top - leaving the non-perfectly matched one in the source code.\
 You can prevent that and add `--fuzzy-match-generates-todo` flag in which case fuzzy matching is performed based on Levenshtein distance of set